wp-plugins/wp-members/readme.txt

 Tags: access, authentication, content, login, member, membership, password, protect, register, registration, restriction, subscriber
 Requires at least: 4.0
 Tested up to: 5.7
-Stable tag: 3.3.9
+Stable tag: 3.4.0

 License: GPLv2

 == Description ==

-The WP-Members membership plugin turns your WordPress site into a membership site.
-Restrict premium content, create custom registration fields, and more.
+The original membership plugin for WordPress, WP-Members turns WordPress into a membership site.
+Content restriction, custom registration, and more.

+WP-Members was the first WordPress membership plugin, and it continues in active development to keep pace with what's new and current in WordPress.
+The plugin's original idea is still it's most important: keep it simple to setup and configure, but provide standard hooks to allow it to be customized as needed.

 === Membership Sites.
 Simplified. ===